Graphegon/pygraphblas/README.md

 By using a sparse matrix instead of dense, only the elements used are actually stored in memory.
-The parts of the matrix with no value are *interpreted*, but not necessarily stored, as an "algebraic zero" value, which may or may not be the actual number zero, but possibly other values like positive or negative infinity depending on the particular semiring operations applied to the matrix.
+The parts of the matrix with no value are *interpreted*, but not necessarily stored, as an "identity" value, which may or may not be the actual number zero, but possibly other values like positive or negative infinity depending on the particular semiring operations applied to the matrix.

 Semirings ecapsulate different algebraic operations and identities that can be used to multiply matrices and vectors.
 Anyone who has